CaroHaensch/public_opinion_llms/README.md

   - Extension of Argyle et al. Focuses on sampling a subsample instead eliciting responses for the full human sample.
 Also uses ANES data.

+Bisbee, J., Clinton, J., Dorff, C., Kenkel, B., and Larson, J., 2023.
+Synthetic Replacements for Human Survey Data?
+The Perils of Large Language Models [online].
+Available from: osf.io/preprints/socarxiv/5ecfa.

+ - Also references Argyle et al.  Evaluate ChatGPT 3.5 Turbo on the standard feeling thermometer survey question (regarding political parties) used by the ANES.
+ -  Conclusion from the abstract: "Responses from prompted “persona” profiles in ChatGPT produce measures of partisan and racial affective polarization that are seven times larger than the average opinion of humans who possess the same attributes as the prompted personas.
+Furthermore, synthetic data are artificially precise, with a standard deviation that is only 31% of the variation found in actual opinions among comparable humans."

 #### Other attitudinal and value data